-They took part in the Southwark Primary Schools presentation of The Elements of Jazz, at The Clore Ballroom on Wednesday, 9th November, along with friends from other local primary schools including Bessemer Grange and Albion.
+They took part in the Southwark Primary Schools presentation of The Elements of Jazz, at The Clore Ballroom along with friends from other local primary schools including Bessemer Grange and Albion.

-Under the artistic direction of inspirational Jazz Pianist, Composer and Animateur Pete Letanka (pictured), they performed their very own composition, called A Taste of Harmony, which melted the hearts of all those in the audience.
+Under the artistic direction of inspirational Jazz Pianist, Composer and Animateur Pete Letanka, they performed their very own composition, called A Taste of Harmony, which melted the hearts of all those in the audience.

-Earlier this year in Numeracy, we began working on using partitioning to divide 2 digit numbers by one digit numbers.
+In Numeracy, we began working on using partitioning to divide 2 digit numbers by one digit numbers.
 We also looked at the relationship between multiplication facts and division facts.
-We have reminded both classes that the more they know their multiplication tables, the faster they become at deriving their division facts.
-Please continue to practise these at home.
+The more they know their multiplication tables, the faster they become at deriving their division facts.
+Why not try them at home?

 Our unit on Hayao Miyazaki’s “Spirited Away” in Literacy has continued to excite and engage the children’s imagination!
 This week we looked at Chihiro, the main character, and the fascinating supporting cast of spirits.
 Each one of them has a unique appearance, personality and quality.
-The children then had an opportunity to create their own spirit which they will be using in their writing next week.
+The children then had an opportunity to create their own spirit.

 Our Topic consisted of a very interesting trip to the British Museum to see the mummies and Ancient Egyptian artefacts.
 The children thoroughly enjoyed it and learnt a great deal!
 A massive thanks to the parents that came along with us.
 We also looked at Hieroglyphics and used this fascinating written language to create our own messages to each other.

-For Homework: We sent home some Hieroglyphic symbols for the children to create their own message with.
-Be as creative as you like.
-Some of the best ones will go on display!
+We sent home some Hieroglyphic symbols for the children to create their own message with, which we displayed.

-This week in Hudson, we were looking at Tutankhamun and how and why the Egyptians turned their pharaohs into mummies.
-We got so... wound up... in the topic that we turned some of the children in the class into mummies!
+Hudson were looking at Tutankhamun and how and why the Egyptians turned their pharaohs into mummies.
+We got so wound up in the topic that we turned some of the children in the class into mummies...
 Check out our attempts!